Support for families and parents

 Cambridgeshire Holiday Activities and Food (HAF) Programme

 We are helping the County Council to publicise their Holiday Activities and Food (HAF) programme which is funded by the Department for Education.
 Families in receipt of income-related free school meals can access a holiday scheme for up to 16 hours per child and will receive enriching experiences, a meal and snacks, daily.
 The programme runs during the Easter, Summer and Christmas school holidays.
-The next HAF Programme will run between 3 to 14 April 2023 (excluding Bank Holidays).
 Ukrainian and other refugee families can attend, as well as families struggling financially.
 Please do pass this information on to your local contacts.
-You can read details about the programme.

 Healthy start vouchers